- Manuscript Descriptions

 - Search the Manuscript Descriptions – Technical Aspects

-The manuscripts included in the website “Bibliotheca Laureshamensis – digital” are catalogued according to their content and codicological aspects.
-The aim is to describe the present state of research in the form of an elaborate manuscript census.
+The manuscripts included in the website “Bibliotheca Laureshamensis – digital” were catalogued according to their content and codicological aspects.
+The aim was to describe the present state of research.

-Every manuscript or group of fragments (i.e. a group of fragments that once formed a unit, or belonged together) will receive its own description.
-The descriptions are based on the research of Bernhard Bischoff and Hartmut Hoffmann as well as already existing manuscript catalogues.
-The information found there will be verified through the digital reproduction, if necessary, it will be completed, and finally all helpful secondary literature will be listed at the end of every description under bibliography.
-Only in few cases will the source be noted directly after information, for example in case of diverging views.
+Every manuscript or group of fragments (i.e. a group of fragments that once formed a unit, or belonged together) received its own description.
+The descriptions were based on the research of Bernhard Bischoff and Hartmut Hoffmann as well as already existing manuscript catalogues and further relevant literature.
+The information found there was verified through digital reproductions, if necessary, information was added, and finally all helpful secondary literature was listed at the end of every description under bibliography.
+Only in few cases the source was noted directly after indications, for example in case of diverging views.

-Within the framework of reconstructing a historical library, a special focus naturally lies on the description of the place and time of origin as well as the provenance; therefore, there are direct bibliographic references for these categories.
-The categories place and time of origin always have a direct indication as to whether the information is based on Bischoff and/or Hoffmann, and in cases where there are seriously diverging views in the applied literature.
+Within the framework of reconstructing a historical library, a special focus naturally lay on the description of the place and time of origin as well as the provenance; therefore, there are direct bibliographic references for these categories.
+The categories place and time of origin always have a direct reference as to whether the information is based on Bischoff and/or Hoffmann, and only in cases where there were seriously diverging views further literature is noted.

-The entire content of the manuscript will be described and is made, if possible, exactly identifiable by listing the incipits, relevant reference works and (online-)editions.
+The entire content of each manuscript was described and made, if possible, exactly identifiable by listing the incipits, relevant reference works and (online-)editions.

 Numerous Lorsch manuscripts have, in the due course of time, been bound together with other manuscripts of different origins, and today remain as a fascicle in a composite manuscript.
-Also in those cases, in order to document the historical collection, generally the entire manuscript is digitized and described.
-The description of fascicles that do not derive from Lorsch will, however, not be as thorough.
-For codices, in which only fragments of Lorsch manuscripts have survived, only the essential bibliographic data will be recorded.
+Therefore, in many of these cases, in order to document the historical context, the entire manuscript was digitized and described.
+The description of fascicles that do not derive from Lorsch are, however, not as thorough.
+For codices, in which only fragments of Lorsch manuscripts have survived, only the essential bibliographic data was recorded.

-In addition, the description of every single manuscript, or groups of fragments, will be made accessible as PDF-document through links from the online presentation of the respective manuscript.
-Furthermore, to provide a systematic access to the Lorsch manuscript heritage, all indentified information will be made researchable in a database set up solely for this project.
+In addition, the description of every single manuscript, or groups of fragments, have been made available as a PDF-document through links from the online presentation of the respective manuscript.
+Furthermore, to provide a systematic access to the Lorsch manuscript heritage, all identified information has been made researchable in a database set up solely for this project.
 The content of the PDF-documents is identical with the information provided in the database.

 Structure and categories of the manuscript descriptions